 And the REUs specific to physics can be found here:

-The WAVE Fellows program supports this goal by increasing visibility and accessibility to Caltech's PhD programs to undergraduates in STEM fields who are seriously considering attending graduate school.
 WAVE Fellows is a 10-week undergraduate research program that provides robust programming in the areas of academic and professional development.

 Eligibility: Students must be current sophomores through non-graduating seniors and must be U.S. citizens, U.S. permanent residents, or students with DACA status.
 A minimum GPA of 3.4 is required.

-Competitive applicants will have completed sophomore-level courses in desired research field, have demonstrated through academic and/or co-curricular activities a passion for research, and can articulate how their research interests align with Caltech's research areas.
+Competitive applicants will have completed sophomore-level courses in desired research field, have demonstrated through academic and/or co-curricular activities a passion for research, and can articulate how their interests align with Caltech's research areas.
 The most competitive applicants will have prior research experience.

-Support: WAVE Fellows will receive a $6,000 award for the 10-week period, plus campus housing and a dining and travel supplement of ~$1,000.
+Support: WAVE Fellows will receive a $6,000 award for the 10-week period, plus campus housing, and a dining and travel supplement of ~$1,000.

-Application: Online applications are due January10, 2025.
+Application: Online applications are due January 9, 2026.

 Program information sessions will be held throughout November.
 Register now!